brucethemoose/Minecraft-Performance-Flags-Benchmarks/README.md

 Memory Allocation
 ------
-The minimum and maxmum (`-xms` and `-xmx`) values should be set to the same value, as explained here: https://dzone.com/articles/benefits-of-setting-initial-and-maximum-memory-siz
+The minimum and maximum (`-xms` and `-xmx`) values should be set to the same value, as explained here: https://dzone.com/articles/benefits-of-setting-initial-and-maximum-memory-siz

 Among other things, allocating too much memory can make GC pauses much more severe, while allocating too little can slow the game down.
 Give Minecraft only as much memory as your setup needs.